alpesis-muse/calliope/README.rst

 - Randomly choosing a word from the vocabulary list
 - Speaking out the word with Text-To-Speech
 - Translating the word (TODO)
+- Composing the sentences by inserting the words (TODO)

 ==============================================================================
 Getting Started